 WARNING: autopsy photography below!
 This Pulaski County Jane Doe was found at 847am on May 25, 1981 near Dixon, in Pulaski County, Missouri.
 She was near Hwy MM at the low water crossing.
 She had been dead for about four to five hours.

 Her case appeared in the NamUs database on May 02, 2012 with case number 120229902.
 As we now have her DNA, we can exclude these missing women: Judie Munguia, born in 1948 from Texas and Betty Redmond, born in 1951 from Maryland.

 The victim’s age range is between 25-40.
-She is listed as approx. 30 years old.
+She is approx. 30 years old.
 Race and ethnicity determinations were inconclusive.
 She is either White, Native American, or Hispanic.
 Her weight at autopsy was 130 lbs. and her height was 63 inches (roughly 5.25 feet).
 Her body was found intact with a recognizable face.

-Her clothes are listed as:
+Her clothes were:

 - blue jeans, brand name” In Gear”